AllTheMods/alltheguides/docs/help/server.md

 #### Server Host Custom Jar

-If your host requires a `.jar` file, in later versions you cannot run forge directly from a `.jar` file.
-You would need to use [ServerStarter](https://github.com/BloodyMods/ServerStarter/releases).
+If server host requires a `.jar` file, in later versions you cannot run forge jar directly.

-Download and upload this to your host.
-Additionally, you'll need to create a config for **ServerStarter** for it to know how to properly install and run your server.
+- Download [ServerStarter](https://github.com/BloodyMods/ServerStarter/releases) jar and upload to server root folder and select this as the custom jar.
+- Download Server Files from CurseForge, extract, and upload files to server.

+Create a config file (`server-setup-config.yaml`), and copy the config example below.
+Modifiy settings for pack if necessary, specifically the `mcVersion` and `loaderVersion`

 ???
 Info "Config Example | ATM9"